Computing excluded minors for classes of matroids representable over partial fields: Introduction

 Our second result is the following: \begin{theorem} The excluded minors for $2$-regular matroids on at most $15$ elements are $U_{2,6}$, $U_{3,6}$, $U_{4,6}$, $P_6$, $F_7$, $F_7^*$, $F_7^-$, $(F_7^-)^*$, $F_7^=$, $(F_7^=)^*$, $\AG(2,3)\ba e$, $(\AG(2,3)\ba e)^*$, $(\AG(2,3)\ba e)^{\Delta Y}$, $P_8$, $P_8^-$, $P_8^=$, and $\TQ_8$. \end{theorem}

-The matroids $P_8^-$ and $\TQ_8$ are described in \cref{sec2reg}, whereas the others will be well-known to readers familiar with the excluded-minor characterisations for $\GF(4)$-representable matroids \cite{GGK2000} and near-regular matroids \cite{HMvZ2011} (see also \cite{oxley}).
+The matroids $P_8^-$ and $\TQ_8$ are described in \cref{sec2reg}, whereas the others will be well known to readers familiar with the excluded-minor characterisations for $\GF(4)$-representable matroids \cite{GGK2000} and near-regular matroids \cite{HMvZ2011} (see also \cite{oxley}).

-We conjecture that this is the complete list of excluded minors for this class.
-In fact, in recent as-yet-unpublished work, Brettell, Oxley, Semple and Whittle~\cite{BOSW2023a,BOSW2023b} prove that an excluded minor for the class of $2$-regular matroids has at most 15 elements.
+In the original version of this paper, we conjectured that this is the complete list of excluded minors for this class.
+In fact, in recent work (appearing while this paper was under review), Brettell, Oxley, Semple and Whittle~\cite{BOSW2023a,BOSW2023b} proved that an excluded minor for the class of $2$-regular matroids has at most 15 elements.
 Combining this result with \cref{thm2}, one obtains an excluded-minor characterisation of the class of $2$-regular matroids, which is the culmination of a long research programme~\cite{bww3,BCOSW2018,CMWvZ2015,CCCMWvZ2013,CCMvZ2015}.

 The structure of this paper is as follows.
 In the next section, we review preliminaries.
 In \cref{preconfine}, we introduce confined partial-field representations and describe how a representation over a partial field can be encoded by a representation over a finite field, with particular subdeterminants.
 In \cref{impl}, we describe the implementation of the computation.
-Rather than the presenting the code (which we intend to make freely available), we focus on describing the implementation details that enabled us to search up to matroids on 15 elements using computer resources that are (more or less) readily available.
+Rather than presenting the code (which we intend to make freely available), we focus on describing the implementation details that enabled us to search up to matroids on 15 elements using computer resources that are (more or less) readily available.
 In \cref{secdyadic,sec2reg}, we present our results for dyadic matroids and $2$-regular matroids, respectively.